Call automation for data driven teams | FreJun

 IVRs

 Auto-dialers are best suited for companies engaged in a lot of outbound calls.
 This intuitive feature automatically dials numbers from a list and connects your agent only if the call is picked up.
-This is the best feature if your goal is to improve the productivity of the agent.
-You can make them focus on more important tasks than manually dialing hundreds of numbers.
+This feature boosts agent productivity by allowing them to focus on important tasks instead of manually dialing hundreds of numbers.

 Analytics